-Following his or her appointment to the Board, and except as expressly approved in advance by the Board, no Covered Person may take up any management or other employment position with, or have any material interest (with respect to shareholdings, an interest of one percent (1%) or more) in, any firm or company which is in direct or indirect competition with the Company.
+Following his or her appointment to the Board, and except as expressly approved in advance by the Board, no Director may take up any management or other employment position with, or have any material interest (with respect to shareholdings, an interest of one percent (1%) or more) in, any firm or company which is in direct or indirect competition with the Company.

-The agreement of the Company's Chairman and Nomination and Corporate Governance Committee must be obtained before any Covered Person accepts any new outside interests or varies any existing commitments which he or she has already disclosed which might affect the time that such Covered Person is able to devote to his or her duties as a Director.
+The agreement of the Company's Chair of the Board and Nomination and Corporate Governance Committee must be obtained before any Director accepts any new outside interests or varies any existing commitments which he or she has already disclosed that may affect the time that such Director is able to devote to his or her duties as a member of the Board.

 Service with organizations outside of Invesco can, in addition, raise serious regulatory issues, including access to material non-public or insider information.
-As an outside board member or officer, a Covered Person may come into possession of such information about the outside company or other public companies.
-It is critical that a proper information barrier be in place between Invesco and the outside organization, and that the Covered Person does not communicate such information to other Covered Persons or to employees or agents of Invesco in violation of the information barrier.
+As an outside board member or officer, a Director may come into possession of such information about the outside company or other public companies.
+It is critical that a proper information barrier be in place between Invesco and the outside organization, and that the Director does not communicate such information to other Directors or to employees or agents of Invesco in violation of the information barrier.

 Similarly, Invesco may have a business relationship with the outside organization or may seek such a relationship in the future.
-In those circumstances, the Covered Person must not be involved in any way in the business relationship between Invesco and the outside organization.
-If the Covered Person is a non-executive Director, the Board must determine whether such business relationship results in a loss of the Director's "independence" under applicable laws and regulations.
+In those circumstances, the Director must not be involved in any way in the business relationship between Invesco and the outside organization.
+If the Director is a non-executive Director, the Board must determine whether such business relationship results in a loss of the Director's "independence" under applicable laws and regulations.